RemiBounoua7/RemiBounoua7/README.md

 ## Hi 👋 I'm Rémi Bounoua, 24 | <img src="https://www.worldometers.info//img/flags/small/tn_fr-flag.gif" alt='french' width='25px'/> | Data Scientist

 I'm a passionate sports guy, I could talk about it for days.
-But I also am a Data Scientist.
-I intend on merging my 2 passions in new and exciting ways.
+But I also am a Data Scientist, and I intend on merging my 2 passions in new and exciting ways.
 I try to find novel methods to tackle existing real world problems, share my findings in a digestible yet elegant manner and provide value to those who read it.

 ### Take a look at my latest project : ✨ The Contenders App ✨
 A simple visual guide to spot NBA title contenders, with tools to select date intervals, extract pictures and build exciting storylines !